sharppy/SHARPpy/README.md

 - Greg Blumberg (OU/CIMMS)
 - Tim Supinie (OU School of Meteorology)

-Questions and concerns not related to bug reports or feature requests should be directed by email to: sharppy.project@gmail.com
+Questions and concerns not related to bug reports or feature requests should be may be directed to the team through this email: sharppy.project@gmail.com